Actipro/WinForms-Controls/Documentation/topics/docking/designer-support.md

 Tool window layouts created in the designer are persisted to code.
 When the application is run, the layout is restored just as it was designed in the designer.

+> [!NOTE]
+> See the [Visual Studio Designer](../visual-studio-designer.md) topic for details and requirements for designer functionality.

 ## Creating a Tool Window for a Control

 During design-time, you can create a tool window for a control: